Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

         return data
 ```
 7. Edit and Save information in the table
 These 2 codes below are an example of the codes that we use to edit and save data inputted by the user in the table.
-We created 5 tables with distinct functions every table is responsible for containing data about shoes in different sections such as rented shoes, and sports shoes.
+We created 5 tables with distinct functions every table is responsible for containing data about shoes in different categories such as rented shoes and sports shoes.
 ```.py
     def changeDB(self):
         item = self.tableWidget.currentItem()